kubeshop/monokle/docs/resource-navigation.md

 - Selecting "Show Cluster Objects" in the Cluster Explorer loads available resources using the configured kubeconfig
   variable, see [Cluster Preview](cluster-preview.md) for more details

-Once selecting a folder the File Explorer and Navigators will be populated accordingly:
+Once selecting a folder the File Explorer and Navigators will be populated accordingly.
+Monokle will attempt to synchronize automatically with any external file/folder changes made in the selected folder, but the Refresh button next to the Browse button allows for manual reloading of the folder if needed.

 ## File Explorer